CoEDL/hermes/docs/README.md

     - If you would like to associate an image with a transcription, left-click the image icon.
     - Transcription and translation text is editable and can be changed before exporting.
-5. Click the appropriate 'Include' checkboxes for any transcriptions you would like to include in the exported resources.
+4. Click the appropriate 'Include' checkboxes for any transcriptions you would like to include in the exported resources.
 You can also click the 'Select All' button.
-6. When you have selected all of the transcriptions you require, click the 'Choose' button to select an output location.
+6. When you have selected all of the transcriptions you require, click the 'Choose' button to select an output location, by default the project's export folder will be set, but we recommend you create a sub-folder by clicking 'Choose'.
 7. Once you have selected a valid output location an export button should appear.
 Click it to begin the export process.
     -  If you want to change the output format (OPIE, JSON, CSV), you may do so in the